 Pay Someone Else to Do It For You!

 If you have meat and dairy scraps, if you find compost icky, or hate venturing out into the cold, Compost Winnipeg might be your answer.
-This social enterprise will take meat, dairy, oils, napkins, bones, and food-soiled paper, on top of your usual fruit and vegetable scraps (you’ll still have to find your own solution for pet waste though).
-A $10 deposit on the bucket and $35 a month gets you weekly pickups and a clean bin each week so you don’t even have to do the washing!
+This social enterprise will take meat, dairy, oils, napkins, bones, and food-soiled paper, on top of your usual fruit and vegetable scraps (you’ll still have to find your own solution for pet waste though). $15 for a starter kit (collection bucket and 2 compostable bags) and $35 a month gets you weekly pickups and a clean bin each week so you don’t even have to do the washing!
 Contact firstname.lastname@example.org to see if we’re serving your neighbourhood.

 Use Somebody Else’s Bin

 In a few neighbourhoods, there are community compost bins run by community gardens or community associations.
 These bins can accept plant-based waste only, so keep the meat, dairy, bones, and oil out!
 This is a good option if you don’t mind carrying your bin over and if you have a smaller amount of compost to dump – some of the sites can fill up as many people use them through the winter.
 Want to find the closest one to you?
 We made a list for you!
 Let us know if we missed any.
 You can also check out the ShareWaste app for available compost bins nearby.